Meanwhale/ByteAutomata/README.md

     callback c: addNumberToken(), nextState(white space)
     callback d: addTextToken(), nextState(white space)
 ```
+For example, if we're in 'white space' state, and input byte is 'z', then callback 'b' is called (the array item for this is surrounded with underscores).
 `[X]` is an error code `0xff` (255), and `0` is for staying on the same state without a callback call.
 All bytes are `[X]` by default.

 State transitions are created for ByteAutomata by calling
 ```
     transition(state, inputBytes, callback);
 ```
-For example, to define a transition from 'white space' to 'number' state when input is a number character, call
+For example, to define a transition from 'white space' to 'number' state when input is a number character, call (in pseudo-Java)
 ```
     transition(whiteSpaceState, "0123456789", () -> { nextState(numberState); } );
 ```
-in pseudo-Java.

 To create a token tree, add nodes to the tree on transitions.
 For example, in 'number' state, when we get a space byte as an input, we can add a number token: